 The converse of this also true: the data from fitness devices could discredit you.
 Insurers may request a formal Court order for data from your fitness device data – showing just how much you exercised (or how little).

 This is an evolving area with technology.
 Just as we have seen Court orders been issued for records of your Facebook history, it may now become commonplace to compel disclosure of data from your fitness device.
 This data will only become even more insightful for Courts as the technology becomes more sophisticated.

 If you have a personal injury claim, make sure you have a solicitor who is up to date with how the latest technology can affect your claim.
-Contact our expert team at Chamberlains for an obligation free appointment; we’re with you.
+Contact our expert team at Chamberlains for an obligation free appointment!